Rockey800/test/README.md

 - Always store sensitive tokens securely and avoid exposing them in logs or repository files.
 - The author is not liable for any misuse of this repository.

+## Logging Policy

+See [LOGGING_POLICY.md](./LOGGING_POLICY.md) for details on how we handle logs responsibly and comply with GitHub’s fair use policies.

 ## License

 This project is licensed under the [MIT License](./LICENSE.txt).